SELECTING YOUR FORKLIFT

 Man up machines – where the operator cab rises with the forks enabling the operator to both pick and place full or part pallets and to pick orders as well.

-Man down machines – where the operator cab stays at ground level and are used for picking or place full or part pallets
+Man down machines – where the operator cab stays at ground level and are used to pick or place full or part pallets

 The age of a forklift is an important factor to be taken in to account when deciding on a machine for your business.
 If your intended usage is going to be high, i.e. more than 1-2 hours per day then an older forklift (10 years +) would not be ideal.
 It is also important to look at how well the truck has been maintained over its life as a young but poorly maintained truck will be less reliable than an older machine which has been well looked after.